percona/pmm/doc/source/glossary.option.rst

 .. include:: .res/code/docker.run.server-user.example.txt

-Passing options to *PMM Server* already deployed via docker
+Passing options to *PMM Server* for an already deployed docker instance
 ================================================================================

 You can't just stop the container with **docker stop** and pass new environment